-Annual Stipend/Salary for Full-time Interns \$33,363 Annual Stipend/Salary for Half-time Interns N N/A Program provides access to medical insurance for intern?
+Financial and Other Denent Support for Opcoming Fraining Annual Stipend/Salary for Full-time Interns \$35,943.78 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
 Yes If access to medical insurance is provided: Trainee contribution to cost required?
 Yes Coverage of family member(s) available?
 No Coverage of legally married partner available?
 No Coverage of domestic partner available?
-No Hours of Annual Paid Personal Time Off (PTO and/or Vacation) Personal Time Off (PTO and/or Vacation) 80 Hours of Annual Paid Sick Leave 48 In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
-Yes Other Benefits (please describe): 5 Professional Leave Days
+No Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 8 30 Hours of Annual Paid Sick Leave 4 18 In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
+Yes Other Benefits (please describe): 5 Professional leave days

-Financial and Other Benefit Support for Upcoming Training Year\
+Financial and Other Benefit Support for Upcoming Training Year

-\Note: Programs are not required by the Commission on Accreditation to provide all benefits listed in this table.
+Note: Programs are not required by the Commission on Accreditation to provide all benefits listed in this table.